If you find sick or injured wildlife, call 1300 ANIMAL (1300 264 625)

 If flying-foxes are alive but in distress (sick, injured, coming to the ground, flying around erratically) do not attempt to assist the animals yourself.
 Phone:

 - Bat Conservation and Rescue Queensland - 24-hour hotline: 0488 228 134 or

 - RSPCA - Wildlife Emergencies on 1300 264 625 (1300 ANIMAL)

-If the flying-fox is dead, download this poster to make sure you safely and correctly dispose of it.
+If the flying-fox is dead, this poster can assist with how to safely and correctly dispose of it.